The Story Behind the Ballon Collection

 I still remember the music I was listening to when making the first lamps.
 This is important to me – I listened to the same style of music throughout the whole initial formative process, which was very creative, intensive and energizing.

 We encountered various challenges during the process.
-Regarding technology, the challenges appeared in the form of the development and changes in organic light sources.
-We ended choosing OLED technology for the light source, creating our way of doing it.
+Regarding technology, the challenges appeared in the form of development and changes in organic light sources.
+We ended up choosing OLED technology for the light source, creating our way of doing it.
 It took a few innovative moments and the help of our extensive partner network.

 We quickly realized that it would be difficult to outsource all the complicated and ambitious parts and solutions for the Ballon.
 Thus we ended up manufacturing most of the parts in our own factory.
 This required us to obtain new machinery and also to design and create new machines ourselves, in order to be able to manufacture the lamps.

 I had to train new employees and learn new methods of working.
-The whole thing has been a long and challenging process, but at the same time it has brought about a completely new dimension to our whole company.
+The whole thing has been a long and challenging process, but at the same time, it has brought about a completely new dimension to our whole company.

 Lessons learned: the future looks even brighter